landyachtz05/PDKE/README.md

 <https://drive.google.com/drive/u/1/folders/1QwQU3ulooAeSRmm6rNC8JMGo22aXdgzN>
 - Download the Shapefiles folder into the PDKESite directory, include the folder so the structure is PDKESite/Shapefiles.
+> mv /home/exouser/Downloads/Shapefiles /srv/shiny-server/PDKE/PDKESite/

 - In Shapefiles folder, make a folder called SelectedPolygon, so the structure is PDKESite/Shapefiles/SelectedPolygon.
+> mkdir /srv/shiny-server/PDKE/PDKESite/Shapefiles/SelectedPolygon

 - In Shapefiles folder, make a folder called UserDefinedPolygon, so the structure is PDKESite/Shapefiles/UserDefinedPolygon.
+> mkdir /srv/shiny-server/PDKE/PDKESite/Shapefiles/UserDefinedPolygon

 - Download the data folder, and it's contents, into the CCVD folder so the structure is CCVD/data.
+> mv /home/exouser/Downloads/data /srv/shiny-server/PDKE/CCVD/

 - Download the CCVD_INPUTS folder, and it's contents, into the CCVD folder so the structure is CCVD/CCVD_INPUTS.
+> mv /home/exouser/Downloads/CCVD_INPUTS /srv/shiny-server/PDKE/CCVD/

 - Download the IMAGE folder, and it's contents, into the CCVD folder so the structure is CCVD/IMAGE.
+> mv /home/exouser/Downloads/IMAGE /srv/shiny-server/PDKE/CCVD/

 - Download the NEW_RF_MAPS folder, and it's contents, into the CCVD folder so the structure is CCVD/NEW_RF_MAPS.
+> mv /home/exouser/Downloads/NEW_RF_MAPS /srv/shiny-server/PDKE/CCVD/

+- Make links to the Shapefiles and MINI_PPT folders so they can be accessed from the web interface.
-- sudo ln -s /srv/shiny-server/PDKE/PDKESite/Shapefiles /srv/shiny-server/PDKE/PDKESite/www/shapefile
+> sudo ln -s /srv/shiny-server/PDKE/PDKESite/Shapefiles /srv/shiny-server/PDKE/PDKESite/www/shapefile
-- sudo ln -s /srv/shiny-server/PDKE/CCVD/MINI_PPT /srv/shiny-server/PDKE/PDKESite/www/results
+> sudo ln -s /srv/shiny-server/PDKE/CCVD/MINI_PPT /srv/shiny-server/PDKE/PDKESite/www/results

 ### if on an old jetstream instance that doesn't allow download, need to copy up the files:
 > scp -r /Users/jgeis/PDKE_testing/PDKESite/Shapefiles exouser@149.165.154.114:/srv/shiny-server/PDKE/PDKESite/